artela-network/artela-docs/docs/develop/aspect-tools/aspect-docs/index.md

 - **onContractBinding**

-    Similar to upgrade permission checks, this join point is called during contract binding and allows determining which contracts can be bound to this aspect.
+    Similar to upgrade permission checks, the onContractBinding function(join point) is called during contract binding.
+It allows us to determine which contracts can be bound to this aspect.

     ```tsx
     onContractBinding(ctx: StateCtx, contractAddr: string): bool {